 - Will you owe the entire unpaid amount in a lump sum at the end of the forbearance or deferment period, or at the end of the loan term?
 (Under the CARES Act, lenders cannot require borrowers to repay via lump sum at the end of a CARES forbearance period.)

 - Can your loan term be extended to add unpaid payments to the end of your mortgage (rather than raising payments until the end of the original term)?
+This is also referred to as an extension of mortgage forbearance.

 - When you resume payments, will your monthly payment be higher to repay the deferred amount?
 What options exist for how much you will owe in additional payment, and for how long?